Bosnia and Herzegovina

 6. 6

-File complete forms, photos, passport copies, property proof, connection dossier, and fee payment per office instructions.
+File forms, photos, passport copies, property proof, connection documents, and fees per office instructions.

 7. 7

-Follow local instructions for photographs, fingerprints, and card collection once approved.
+Follow local steps for photos, fingerprints, and card collection after approval.

 8. 8

-After move-in, complete any foreigner address registration obligations and retain proof for renewals.
+After move-in, complete any foreigner address registration and keep proof for renewals.

 9. 9

-Refresh financial proofs, insurance, and evidence that your declared link to BiH remains real (utility use, tax filings, family status, etc.).
+Refresh financial proof, insurance, and evidence that your link to BiH is still real.

 10. 10

-If PR is the goal, track cumulative lawful stay, absences, and language/integration expectations with counsel under the law in force when you qualify.
+If permanent residence is your goal, track lawful years, absences, and any language rules with local counsel when you qualify.

-This pathway is informational, not legal advice.
-Bosnian entity-level foreigners legislation and administrative guidance change—verify requirements with the competent Service for Foreigners’ Affairs and qualified local counsel before relying on any property purchase for immigration.
+This is general information, not legal advice.
+Bosnian entity-level rules and office guidance change.
+Confirm requirements with the competent Service for Foreigners’ Affairs and local counsel before buying property for immigration.

 Citizenship & nationality

-• Property route marketing often omits the “genuine connection” element—prepare evidence beyond a title deed (family, business, schooling, pension, origin, or other durable ties as your case permits).
+• Property marketing often skips the genuine connection rule.
+Bring proof beyond the title deed: family, business, schooling, pension, origin, or other lasting ties where your case allows.

-Confirm the exact checklist for the Service for Foreigners’ Affairs office that covers your municipality, including whether originals or certified copies are required on filing day.
+Confirm the checklist for the Service for Foreigners’ Affairs office in your municipality, including whether you must bring originals or certified copies on filing day.

 Best for